dslzuha/dgbstsite/src/pages/blog/post-5.md

   - Netlify
 image: images/5.png
 excerpt: >-
-  We'v works to ensure that all of our production units provide good working conditions and environmental standards.
+  We've works to ensure that all of our production units provide good working conditions and environmental standards.
 We achieve these objectives by working to agreed standards (based on the ETI base code), supported by regular site inspections and a policy of continuous improvement.